vnhtg01/ML-Regression-Maths-Score-Prediction/README.md

-## D. The file summarizing the prediction models includes the Adjusted R-Squared, R-Squared, RMSE and Time Taken parameters and prediction execution time based on this dataset.
+# C. The file summarizing the prediction models includes the Adjusted R-Squared, R-Squared, RMSE and Time Taken parameters and prediction execution time based on this dataset.

-#### D.1.
-This list of trained models sorted by fast execution time and high A-parameter
+#### C.1.
+This list of trained models sorted by fast execution time and high R-Squared parameter

 ![image](https://github.com/user-attachments/assets/56243b44-063f-4b93-92b3-c8aa9da7dccf)

-#### D.2.
-Top 5 as horizontal bar chart
+#### C.2.
+Top 5 as horizontal bar charts

 ![image](https://github.com/user-attachments/assets/e8390853-11c4-4b6e-9ec2-1f2b40524920)

-## E. Results
+# E. Results
 - All models were trained and evaluated to identify the best-performing one for this regression task.
 - Reusability on other datasets thanks to calling the pickle library to store the models.